mecagothits/nextjs-memories-app/README.md

-Ania's memories - Semantic Search with SingleStore
+Mecas memories - Semantic Search with SingleStore

 This code is to support the tutorial created here.